Department of Mechanical Engineering

 Graduate Program

 The following graduate degrees are available in mechanical engineering: Master of Engineering (M.Engr.), Master of Science (M.S.), and the Doctor of Philosophy (Ph.D.).
-Minimum preparation for graduate study in mechanical engineering is a B.S. degree in a mechanical engineering program that is accredited by ABET.
+Minimum preparation for graduate study in mechanical engineering is a B.S. in a mechanical engineering program that is accredited by ABET.
 Students entering the program with an engineering or physical science baccalaureate degree in a major other than mechanical engineering must demonstrate proficiency in the subjects required in the B.S.M.E. program.
 Individual student qualifications are assessed by the departmental graduate committee, which also determines undergraduate deficiencies.

 The programs of study are designed to extend the student's understanding of the fundamental engineering sciences and their application to engineering systems design and analysis.
 Research programs are offered with specialization in many general topics; please see the departmental website for faculty research areas.
 We maintain and continuously improve the graduate curriculum.
 Graduate students receive quality mentoring and advising.